tajas20006/neko2020/README.rst

 -----
 - Neko will not respect config files yet.
   Everything is hard coded for now.
-- Neko doesn't go to sleep.
-Neko will not do the craw action.
-  There must be something wrong with the logic.
 - Does not work for dual displays.
 Neko will run only in the main display.
-- Sometimes, Neko freezes.